 Department: College of Education and Human Development (CEHD)

-The George Mason University College of Education and Human Development (CEHD) Office of Admissions invites applicants for the Assistant Director of Recruitment.
+The George Mason University College of Education and Human Development (CEHD) invites applications for the position of Assistant Dean for Student and Academic Affairs.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Department:

 The CEHD Office of Student and Academic Affairs (SAA) supports the teaching, scholarship, and service missions of the College by onboarding new students, facilitating enrollment and retention, addressing barriers to success, adjudicating appeals and grievances, awarding scholarships, coordinating enrichment activities and celebratory events such as the student research symposium and graduation, and providing students with a broad range of informational, advising, professional development, financial, and support resources.
 Further, SAA advises College and University faculty and staff on academic policies and procedures, complex student matters, instructional challenges and pedagogical enhancements, curricular development, course scheduling, and integrity and compliance efforts.
 See https://cehd.gmu.edu/ to learn more about the College.

 The Assistant Dean for Student and Academic Affairs is a full-time, 12-month professional faculty member who provides leadership in the domains of student retention, academic advising, new student orientation, student enrichment and signature events, and student communications.
 The Assistant Dean will supervise staff in support of these functions and report to the Associate Dean for Student and Academic Affairs.